enklu/commons-unity-docs/source/includes/async.md

 However, it has a whole different problem.

 In this example, we have an object that needs something to happen before it can initialize.
 However, what if `Dependency` has already called `OnReady`?
 This object will be waiting forever.
-The problem with events is that you may subscribe to late.
+The problem with events is that you may subscribe too late.

 Thus, the need arises for a primitive that will fix these two problems.